aws/aws-eks-best-practices/content/security/docs/pods.md

 ### Pod Security Policy (PSP)

 In the past, [Pod Security Policy (PSP)](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) resources were used to specify a set of requirements that pods had to meet before they could be created.
-PSPs were used, in conjunction with Kubernetes [Role Based Access Control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/), to apply levels of access to work loads via role assumption.

 As of Kubernetes version 1.21, PSP have been deprecated.
 They are scheduled for removal in Kubernetes version 1.25.

 !!!
 Attention